phoebehugh/boris-bikes/README.md

-Exploring domain mapping in the Boris Bikes exercise with Maker's Academy.
+Exploring domain mapping with @phoebehugh and @saramoohead with the Boris Bikes exercise from Maker's Academy.